mattilalab/petrov-et-al-2018/README.md

 Milano, Italy.
 6. University of Queensland, St. Lucia, QLD, 4072, Australia.

+Correspondence and requests for the scripts should be addressed to P.P. (email: petar.petrov (ат) utu (дот) fi)

 # Shell scripts used in the study.

 These simple shell scripts were tested on Slackware GNU/Linux (http://www.slackware.com/).
 All prerequisites were installed from the scripts at SlackBuilds.org (http://slackbuilds.org).